Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 • Dash of nutmeg

 Preheat over to 350 degrees.
-Place red snapper pieces skin-side down in single layer in a well-greased baking dish.
+Place red snapper pieces skin-side down in a single layer in a well-greased baking dish.
 Melt the butter or oil and mix with orange juice, orange rind, and seasonings.
 Pour over fish.

 Bake for 25 to 30 minutes or until fish flakes easily when tested with a fork.
 Garnish with watercress and orange slices.